 How We Can Work with You: If you are concerned that a student is not presenting him or herself as effectively as possible, we welcome your referrals and description of the problem.
 We are also happy to come to departmental interviewing sessions.

 We have a comprehensive collection of web-based resources for students/postdocs to access at their convenience.
 Our resources address academic job searching as well as non-academic careers.
-We assist students in using the Internet as a job hunting tool and resource, and let them know of key resources on our web site, as well as other university offices that provide decision making and job hunting resources.
 There are links to several major resources throughout our homepage for doctoral students and postdocs.
 This entry point also leads to very detailed resources in a range of disciplines for doctoral students at various stages.